 Yep, 3 hours.
 This will guarantee a tender piece of beef.
 Some people use their slow-cookers to achieve the same long, slow cook time.

 Drain the beef.
 If you are having it hot leave it to rest before carving.
-About 15-20 minutes should do it.
+Just cover it with foil and set aside, while you finish the rest of the meal.
+About 20-30 minutes resting should do it.

 Traditional accompaniments usually include a white sauce flavoured with parsley, English mustard, or onion, mashed potato, and simply prepared vegetables like steamed cabbage, pumpkin, peas and carrots.